 “They are such purists and they will only publish something that is done properly.”

 • • •

 C radle Mountain attracts almost 200,000 people each year.
 It is arguably Tasmania’s most recognisable attraction.
-On any given day it is crawling with people; from hikers tackling the surrounding peaks or embarking on the Overland Track, to tourists posing for a holiday snapshot on the shores of Dove Lake.
+On any given day it is crawling with people, from hikers tackling the surrounding peaks or embarking on the Overland Track, to tourists posing for a holiday snapshot on the shores of Dove Lake.

-It’s a place Aaron to which has a strong connection.
+It’s a place to which Aaron has a strong connection.
 He joined his dad on a walk to Kitchen Hut, at the base of Cradle, for the first time when he was nine.
 His dad had made the same trek aged eight.
 Aaron’s eldest daughter is eight and he’s hoping to take her to the hut soon.

 Aaron feels drawn to the mountain and gets itchy feet if he hasn’t been up for a while.